1 at Christopher St.-Sheridan Sq.

 American Express, Discover, MasterCard, Visa

 The Underground Gourmet can’t blame Jody Williams for refusing to call Gottino a wine bar.
 After all, New York is practically awash in wine bars these days.
-So instead, the Morandi chef has christened her pet project, the elegant slip of a West Village space she opened with partner Michael Bull, a “gastroteca—my made-up word for an Italian gastropub,” she says.
+So instead, the Morandi chef christened her former pet project, the elegant slip of a West Village space she opened with partner Michael Bull before moving on to Buvette, a “gastroteca—my made-up word for an Italian gastropub,” she says.
 And when, precisely, is a wine bar not a wine bar, according to Williams?
 When great food, great wine, and thoughtful service add up to something much more than a cookie-cutter marketing plan.

 Bigné with Prosecco to start, followed by ciambottini, any crostini, blood-orange salad, canederli or cotechino-stuffed apples, and a bit of cheese.
 Or just make your way through a crock of chicken-liver pâté and call it a day.